py-study-group/beginner-friendly-programming-exercises/exercises.md

 # ex.1
-We have variable a and variable b.
-Both variables have already a stored value.
-We want to swap those values.
+Create two variables a and b, and initially set them each to a different number.
+Write a program that swaps both values.

 * Example: a = 10, b = 20
 * Output: a = 20, b = 10

 Warning!
-Do not use the programming language magic.
+Do not use the programming language MAGIC.
 After you complete the exercise feel free to do so.

 # ex.2
-It's the end of the semester and you got your marks from, Geometry, Algebra, Physics classes.
+It's the end of the semester and you got your grades from three classes: Geometry, Algebra, and Physics.

 Create a program that:
-* Reads the values of these 3 lessons
+1) Reads the grades of these 3 classes (Grades range from 0 - 10)
-* Calculates the average of your grades
+2) Calculate the average of your grades

 * Example: Geometry = 6, Algebra = 7, Physics = 8
 * Output: average_score = 7

 Warning!
-Do not use the programming language magic.
+Do not use the programming language MAGIC.
 After you complete the exercise feel free to do so.

 # ex.3
 You've bought a Bitcoin and now it's on the rise!!!

 Create a program that:
-* Reads the value that you bought the bitcoin
+1) Reads the value of the bitcoin at the point of purchase
-* Reads the percentage of increase(or decrease)
+2) Reads the percentage of increase(or decrease)
-* Prints the total value of your bitcoin
+3) Prints the total value of your bitcoin
-* Prints the increase or decrease value
+4) Prints the increase or decrease value

 * Example: bitcoin_value = 10000, bitcoin_increase = 10
 * Output: total_bitcoin_value = 11000, bitcoin_increase_value = 1000